 What is Lupron Depot® (leuprolide acetate)?

-Lupron Depot (leuprolide acetate) is a type of hormone therapy that is approved by the U.S. Food and Drug Administration (FDA) to treat endometriosis, fibroids, central precocious puberty, and prostate cancer.1
+Lupron Depot (leuprolide acetate) is a type of hormone therapy that is approved by the U.S. Food and Drug Administration (FDA) to treat endometriosis, fibroids, central precocious puberty (Lupron Depot-PED®), and prostate cancer.1

-Lupron Depot may be used off-label to treat metastatic breast cancer that is positive for the human epidermal growth factor receptor 2 (HER2+) in people who have not gone through menopause.
+Lupron Depot may be used off-label to treat certain forms of breast cancer that are hormone receptor-positive (HR+) in people who have not gone through menopause.
 Off-label means using an FDA-approved drug for an unapproved use.2

 What are the ingredients in Lupron Depot?